Peninsula

 The Standard Tour doesn’t include a visit to the centre’s observatory room which overlooks the nesting colony.
 If you’d like to upgrade to that Encounters option, or include a Wildlife Cruise, click one of the buttons below.

 You will then visit a conservation reserve with unrivalled access to yellow-eyed penguin breeding area.
 We’ll walk you through regenerated native bushland to special viewing hides that are scattered throughout the reserve.
 From here you’ll have a great opportunity to see the world’s rarest and most endangered penguin.
-Some tours will include a brief look at the onsite Penguin Hospital, where they look after sick and injured birds.
+Some tours will include a brief look at the onsite rehab centre, where they care for sick and injured birds.

 The big day out will end with a relaxed drive back to Dunedin, as the sun dips low over the Otago Harbour.